Frequently Asked Questions...

 How do we enrol in the centre and how long until a position is available for my child?

 The best way to enrol in the service is to first book a tour of our centre.
 Look around the facilities and gain a general ‘feel’ for the setting and the staff.
-If this is a centre you feel meets the needs of you and your family, then you can access our waiting list form
+If this is a centre you feel meets the needs of you and your family, then you can access our waiting list form by clicking on the waiting list tab above.

 What do I bring and what is provided by the service?